Pregnancy of uncertain viability

 It is important that pregnancy failure is confirmed with absolute certainty, and therefore in situations where it is thought highly likely, but does not meet the established criteria, repeat imaging should be recommended.

 Recommendations for the most appropriate timeframe of follow-up, and for the diagnostic criteria at followup of a pregnancy of uncertain viability are evolving.
-In a recent British Medical Journal publication 4, the authors suggest the following:
+In a British Medical Journal publication 4, the authors suggest the following:

 • if MSD <12 mm with no embryo